MAC to Millennium

 Basketball Hall of Fame, Naismith Memorial — Four Terps have been inducted into the Naismith Memorial Basketball Hall of Fame: head coaches Gary Williams (2014) and Charles "Lefty" Driesell (2018), assistant coach George Raveling (2015), and alumnus Morgan Wootten (2000), the most successful high school coach in basketball history.

-Basketball Hall of Fame, National Collegiate — Three Terps have been inducted into the National Collegiate Basketball Hall of Fame: Coach Charles "Lefty" Driesell (2007), player Tom McMillen (2013), and Coach Gary Williams (2014), and player Len Bias (2021).
+Basketball Hall of Fame, National Collegiate — Four Terps have been inducted into the National Collegiate Basketball Hall of Fame: Coach Charles "Lefty" Driesell (2007), player Tom McMillen (2013), and Coach Gary Williams (2014), and player Len Bias (2021).

 Basketball Hall of Fame, Women's — Four Terps are members of the Women's Basketball Hall of Fame: players Tara Heiss (inducted 2003), Vicky Bullett (inducted 2011), and Jasmina Perazic (inducted 2014), and coach Chris Weller (inducted 2010).